WalletWasabi/WasabiDoc/docs/using-wasabi/NetworkLevelPrivacy.md

 Bitcoin Core, more specifically full nodes are considered to be the pinnacle of network level privacy in Bitcoin wallets that no other wallet type can come close to.
 It is not difficult to see why: full nodes download the whole Blockchain and establish your wallet balances locally, so there is zero chance of any third party figuring out which addresses are in your wallet and which addresses are not.

-Compare this to other light wallets, which query a backend server to get information regarding specific addresses or use [BIP37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki) bloom filtering SPV wallet protocol, which is probably [even worse](https://jonasnick.github.io/blog/2015/02/12/privacy-in-bitcoinj/).
+Compare this to other light wallets, which query a backend server to get information regarding specific addresses or use [BIP 37](/using-wasabi/BIPs.md#bip-37-connection-bloom-filtering) bloom filtering SPV wallet protocol, which is probably [even worse](https://jonasnick.github.io/blog/2015/02/12/privacy-in-bitcoinj/).
 And there is Electrum, which [sends your addresses](https://www.reddit.com/r/Bitcoin/comments/2feox9/electrum_securityprivacy_model/ck8szc0/) to random Electrum servers.

 The vision of a light wallet that does not leak too much information while establishing the user’s UTXO set had haunted Bitcoin developers for centuries.
-In fact, even BIP37 started out as a privacy improvement, it just turned out to be not one later.
+In fact, even [BIP 37](/using-wasabi/BIPs.md#bip-37-connection-bloom-filtering) started out as a privacy improvement, it just turned out to be not one later.
 But there were decent attempts: some developers, like Jonas Schnelli, the Stratis team and myself [built](https://github.com/bitcoin/bitcoin/pull/9076) [wallet](https://github.com/stratisproject/Breeze) [software](https://github.com/zkSNACKs/WalletWasabi/tree/hiddenwallet-v0.6) that only downloaded blocks from the creation of the user’s wallet.
-Some devs, like Nicolas Dorier attempted to [patch](https://github.com/NicolasDorier/NBitcoin.SPVSample) the BIP37 and some others, like the guys at Lightning Labs came up with a whole new light wallet architecture: BIP[157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki)-[158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
+Some devs, like Nicolas Dorier attempted to [patch](https://github.com/NicolasDorier/NBitcoin.SPVSample) the [BIP 37](/using-wasabi/BIPs.md#bip-37-connection-bloom-filtering) and some others, like the guys at Lightning Labs came up with a whole new light wallet architecture: [BIP 157](/using-wasabi/BIPs.md#bip-157-client-side-block-filtering)-[BIP 158](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients).
 The MoneroWorld folks want you to delegate [running your node to the cloud](https://moneroworld.com/).
 There were also others, like Chris Belcher, who said: “fuck that” and created [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) that lets you connect your Electrum client to your full node.
 Finally I have been noticing a positive trend recently of companies selling [boxes](https://www.nodl.it) those will run a full node for you out of the box.